• Skip to primary navigation

 oat and coconut cookies on a circular cooling tray

-• sugar.
-This gives the cookie it’s sweetness.
-I tend to use caster sugar in this recipe.
+• sugar – For sweetness gives the cookie it’s sweetness.
+I use caster sugar in this recipe.

-• desiccated coconut.
-This is the finely dried and shredded flesh of coconuts and this is what gives the cookies both a wonderful flavour and texture.
-This is available as sweetened and unsweetened and I try and buy the unsweetened version when I can.
-It works with either version.
+• desiccated coconut – This is available as sweetened and unsweetened versions, I try and buy the unsweetened version when I can.
+The recipe works with either version.

 • butter.
-This can be substituted with a plant based margarine that is suitable for baking and I have made them using plant-based margarine many times.
+This can be substituted with a plant based margarine, (Check that it that is suitable for baking) and I have made them using plant-based margarine many times.

-• maple syrup.
-Nutritionally maple syrup contains both vitamins and minerals but when it’s present in these small quantities it is really there for flavour and to keep the finished cookies a little softer.
+• maple syrup – For it’s gorgeous flavour and to keep the baked cookies a little softer.

 • plain flour.
 This holds the cookie together giving it structure.

-Measure all of the dry ingredients into a bowl and stir them around a little to make sure that everything is evenly distributed in the mix.
+• Measure all the dry ingredients into a bowl and stir them around a little to distribute them evenly through the mix.

 All you need to do now is to scoop out tablespoon-sized amounts of mixture and place them on the baking tray.
 You don’t have to be too precious about exact amounts.